derpberk/ASV_Loyola_US/src/Xavier.markdown

 - [ASV_interfaces](./asv_interfaces/asv_interfaces.html) holds all the interfaces for topics, services and actions that our robot uses
 - [ASV_Loyola_US](./asv_loyola_us/asv_loyola_us.html) holds the code that governs the ASV behaviour
 - [Simulator](./simulator/visualizer.html) emulates some sensors for debug procedures

+The system runs a [service at startup](./startup.html) to be able to initialize the drone remotely.